lorcanrae/vm-lifecycle/README.md

 vmlc connect [OPTIONS]
     -p, --path      Target connection path (requires absolute path)
 ```
+❗ Note: Instances created from images will need to be SSH fingerprinted.

 General usage flow may look like:
 1. Create a **profile**